Bertucci's

-Bertucci's is an American chain of restaurants offering pizza and Italian food.
-It also offers delivery (from some stores), take-out and private dining.
-Bertucci's was founded by Joey Crugnale in Davis Square, Somerville, Massachusetts, in 1981.
+Bertucci's is an American chain of restaurants offering pizza and Italian food, founded by Joey Crugnale in Davis Square, Somerville, Massachusetts, in November 1981.
 The company expanded rapidly during the 1990s.
-Bertucci's locations are primarily found in the Northeast US, but range as far south as Virginia.
+Bertucci's locations are primarily found in the Northeast US, but range as far southwest as Virginia.
 N.E.
 Restaurant Co.
-Inc. bought out Bertucci's in 1998, adopting the Bertucci's Co. name in 2001.
+Inc. bought out Bertucci's in 1998, adopting the Bertucci's Corp. name in 2001.
+Bertucci's currently operates nine locations in Massachusetts, as well as one location each in Delaware, Pennsylvania, and Virginia, with a total of 12 across four states.

 History

-Joseph ("Joey") Crugnale, Bertucci's founder, was born in Sulmona, Italy.
-He landed his first job in a restaurant while in high school, after emigrating to Boston, Massachusetts.
+Joseph ("Joey") Crugnale, Bertucci's founder, was born in Sulmona, Abruzzo, Italy.
+He landed his first job in a restaurant while in high school, after emigrating to Boston.
 He worked as a porter at the Sonesta Hotel in Cambridge, Massachusetts.
 In 1974, he opened his first ice cream stand.
 In 1975, he refinanced his father's home and purchased Steve's Ice Cream from founder Steve Herrell for $80,000.
 Crugnale established 26 stores before selling the concept to Integrated Resources in 1983 for $4.5 million.

-The first 'Bertucci's Pizza and Bocce' was opened in 1981, two doors from Steve's Ice Cream in Davis Square.
+The first 'Bertucci's Pizza and Bocce' was opened in November 1981, two doors from Steve's Ice Cream in Davis Square.
 Bertucci's was opened to eliminate the possibility of an ice cream competitor moving in.
 The name was found in a magazine during a flight to New York City.
 The original location had a bocce court in the basement.

 1980s

-Two more Massachusetts restaurants opened in 1985, in Cambridge and Holliston, MA.
-They featured open-hearth brick oven specialty pizzas topped with ingredients such as artichoke hearts and roasted eggplant.
-The fourth restaurant opened in Brookline Village during the Spring of 1986 and featured a Bocci Court.
-No two Bertucci's were alike to avoid marketing as a chain.
-It planned to operate 20 restaurants by 1990.

-While the company grew it spent less than 1 percent of revenues on advertising, relying on word of mouth.
 USA Today listed Bertucci's as one of America's top 10 pizza restaurants in 1989; by then, its headquarters were in Woburn, Massachusetts.

 1990s

-In the 1990s Bertucci's menu added soups, salads, and pasta dishes before expanding into Rhode Island and New Hampshire.

 Bertucci's became a publicly owned company in July 1991.
 The company offered 21 units for $13 per share.
-That year sales increased 30 percent to $37.4 million and net income increased by 90 percent to $3 million.
+That year sales increased 30% to $37.4 million and net income increased by 90% to $3 million.
 Stock prices nearly doubled, selling for $24.75 per share.

-In 1992 delivery and take-out services were added; Bertucci's grew from 26 to 36 stores.
-In 1994, it expanded to Atlanta, Georgia; Chicago; Orlando, Florida; and New Jersey.
-Bertucci's had 63 stores by 1995.

 Joey Crugnale attempted to take the chain private again in 1998, but though the board approved his attempt, he was outbid.
 N.E.
 Restaurant Co.
 Inc. purchased Bertucci's for $10.50 a share during the buyout.